syed8509/Text-Editor/README.md

 This is a simple text editor implemented using HTML, CSS, and JavaScript.
 It allows users to perform various text formatting operations and includes basic features like undo, redo, text color, background color, bold, italic, underline, strike through, alignment, indentation, lists, headings, link insertion, image insertion, subscript, superscript, printing, and table insertion.

+## Built With
+- HTML5
+- CSS3
+- JavaScript

 ## Features
 - **Undo/Redo:** Allows users to undo or redo their actions.
 - **Clear Format:** Clears the formatting applied to the selected text.